weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 ![img1](/img/triangle_pfnet.png)

 ### 2.1.4 Load a matrix via code
-It is possible, but I do not recommend it unless you want to debug or test something.
+It is possible, but I do not recommend this way unless you want to debug or test something.

 ### 2.1.5 Load a text from a file
 For example, we have a document derived from the PISA reading test, the title of this document is *Collecting Nectar*.
 We can load it via the function `text2graph`.

 ![img1](/img/bee_text.png)